How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Step 6

 Accept the SP2 license agreement and click Next.
-If you want to downgrade Windows XP from SP2 to SP1 later, note the location in Uninstall Folder.
+If you want to downgrade Windows XP from SP2 to SP1 later, note the location in the Uninstall Folder.
 Continue with Next to continue SP2 installation.

 Accepting the License Agreement